Chapter Eighteen – Sandy Horizons

 "Oh wow, that's clever Elsen," the prince exclaimed with a rare smile.

 "I don't mind taking a break but why are we setting up camp Elsen?" the archer queried looking slightly confused.

 "Take a seat my dear.
 One should not travel a desert during the day, especially this one," the advisor started.
-"You'll get dehydrated far too quickly during the day.
+"You'll get dehydrated far too quickly.
 You'll also get sunburnt to hell.
 However, the main reason is Drodilian.
 It thrives off the desert's heat; however it does not dare surface during the night whilst it is cold."

 Terbino found a relatively comfy patch on the ground and was joined by Mary.
 Elsen sat opposite them rubbing his left hand over his patched eye.

 "Not a huge amount of large dangers out there, maybe some poisonous critters which you'll need to be cautious of.
-I think the only two things to worry about here are Drodilian and Sand Mantises," the advisor said before pausing.
+I can think of only two things to worry about out here, Drodilian and Sand Mantises," he said before pausing.
 "Actually that is a point.
 If you run out of water and happen to discover an oasis of sorts make sure you stay on your guard… Sand Mantises are very common around them and they're fast buggers."
 Terbino's furrow lowered in concern.